lihonosov/home-base-test/README.md

 # Home Based Test

-This is a multi-module Maven project that demonstrates a full-stack application with a Spring Boot backend and a React frontend.
+🧠 This project was built with the help of AI (VibeCoding-inspired workflow) to speed up development and experimentation, especially due to limited free time.

 ## Project Structure